-It is situated approximately 10 miles (16 km) north of Spurn Point and 17 miles south of Hornsea where the B1242 meets the A1033.
+Withernsea is a seaside resort town on the Holderness Coast, situated approximately 10 miles (16 km) north of Spurn Point and 17 miles south of Hornsea where the B1242 meets the A1033.
 The town is surrounded by rich agricultural land and yet sits close to the cliffs and the North Sea.

 The groynes on Withernsea beach ensure wide and relatively steep beaches.
 The beach material is made up of sand and shingle.

-At the north and south ends protection is afforded by concrete reventments.
+At the north and south ends protection is afforded by concrete seawalls.

 Rock armour has also been placed to the south of Withernsea.

 How effective are the coastal defences at Withernsea?

 Studying a beach profile is an ideal way of investigating the impact of hard engineering defences.
 Below is a profile for the beach in front of the Queen’s Promenade at Withernsea.

 As you can see form the beach profile above the beach is relatively steep indicating a wide beach which helps protect the coast from erosion.
 Also, there is no evidence of cliff retreat which suggests the coastal defences are effective along the sea front at Withernsea.